ColinFendrick/node-notes/notes.md

 Immediately invoked function expressions were used to fake modules before modules existed

-module.js is used to compile our code on loading a module with the require keyword It wraps our code in a function then sends it as a string to v8
+module.js is used to compile our code on loading a module with the require keyword It wraps our code in a function then sends it as a string to v8.

+Module.exports is what the require function returns.

+Since the code is wrapped in a function that is given these things as function parameters this works through node.